spraetor/dune-vtk/README.md

 **Limitations:**

 - Maximum 1000 timesteps can be written.
 This is a limitation of VTK.
+(Limitation removed in recent VTK versions)

 **TODO:**